-Reasonable Adjustments.
-The new Head introduced new ways of running the school.
-Pupils were encouraged to care for the school environment e.g. 'The Luscious Loos' competition, where all 30 pupils came off timetable for a week and were encouraged to work in groups to redesign and decorate the seven toilets at the school.
-The Head, parents and boys worked at cleaning up and beautifying the outside spaces of the school.
-A new relevant 'My Life' curriculum was introduced, splitting everything into five relevant areas- My Body, My World, My

-Future, My Self, My Passport.
-Here, Joseph and Mohammed are practicing their Circus Skills on stilts they designed and built themselves.
-They are responsible for checking their health and safety and bindings and the project combines all parts of the curriculum.
-Restraint is no longer used.
-Pupils are treated with respect and encouraged to discuss their issues.
+Reasonable Adjustments The new Head the school.
+Pupils were encouraged to care 'The Luscious Loos' competition, where all week and were encouraged to work in the seven toilets at the school.
+The Head, cleaning up and beautifying the outside Life' relevant 'M∨ curriculum was into five relevant areas- My Body, My Passport.
+Here, Joseph and Mohammed are stilts they designed and built themselves. their health and safety and bindings and the curriculum.
+Restraint is no longer used. and encouraged to discuss their issues.